Postwar Japan: Economy

 The LDP government, through institutions such as Ministry of International Trade and Industry (MITI), encouraged Japanese industrial development overseas while restricting foreign companies' business within the country.
 These practices, coupled with a reliance on the United States for defense, allowed Japan's economy to increase exponentially during the Cold War.
 By 1980, many Japanese products, particularly automobiles and electronics, were being exported around the world, and Japan's industrial sector was the second-largest in the world after the U.S. This growth pattern stagnated after 1991.

 The 1964 Summer Olympics in Tokyo marked the re-emergence of Japan in the international arena: Japan's postwar development was showcased through innovations such as the Shinkansen high-speed rail network.
 In 1968, the first modern office skyscraper called the Kasumigaseki Building was built in Japan.
 It has 36 floors and is 156 meters high.

 The high economic growth and political tranquillity of the mid-to-late 1960s were tempered by the quadrupling of oil prices by the Organization of the Petroleum Exporting Countries (OPEC) in 1973.
 Almost completely dependent on imports for petroleum, Japan experienced its first recession since World War II.

 Labor unions had been destroyed by the government by 1940.
 The American occupation forces, reflecting their New Deal American values, supported a revival.
 Communist unions were included, although a proposed nationwide general strike was forbidden in 1947.
 After 1970, union membership declined in both Japan and the United States.
-According to Wythe Holt, in both countries workers have adopted consumer lifestyle and have gained the education needed to move out of blue collar jobs.
-Furthermore there has been frustration with the top-down, bureaucratic management by union leaders who seem to show little interest in the aspirations of the workers.
+According to Wythe Holt, in both countries workers had adopted consumer lifestyle and have gained the education needed to move out of blue collar jobs.
+Furthermore, there has been frustration with the top-down, bureaucratic management by union leaders who seem to show little interest in the aspirations of the workers.